AjroudRami/SOA/README.md

 - Send a summary of an approved business travel by email.

 ### Personas & Story
-* Jack is a software developper who oftens travel around europe to meet his clients.
+* Jack is a software developer who often travel around europe to meet his clients.
 He always run on tight schedule.
 As Jack
-    * I want to receive a list of flights with given date and destination, so that I can book flights that suit my schedule
+    * I want to receive a list of flights with given departure date, a destination and an arrival airport so that I can book flights that suit my schedule
     * I want to receive a list of flights ordered by price, so that I can book flights within my budget
-    * I want to have the option of filtering direct flights so that I can be at my destination quicker
+    * I want to have the option of filtering direct flights only so that I don't spend time and effort in multiple plane changes
     * I want to have the option of filtering flights according to the travel time, so that I can optimize my travelling time
+    * I want to receive a list of flights ordered by duration, so that I can book flights within my time window
 * Suzy is a supervisor of a clothing company.
-Once a month, she needs to visit the company's fabric suplier to check on supplies.
+Once a month, she needs to visit the company's fabric supplier to check on supplies.
 Suzy doesn't owns a car and public transportation is not available.
 As Suzy
     * I want to receive a list of car rentals with a given place and duration, so that I can rent a car for a short duration and choose a car that is nearest to me
 * Michael is a full time researcher.
 In order to gather information for his research, he needs to attend forums and meet other researcher in a different country.
 When travel, Michael prefer to stay in cheap hotels as he spend a lot of time outside.
 As Michael
     * I want to receive a list of hotels with a given date and destination, so that I can choose a room that suits my schedule